 Keep it kitsch-free

 Coastal decor can get a bit "theme park" if the style is not executed properly and well thought out ahead of time.
-Think- bowls full of shells, life preservers and starfish in ever nook and cranny of your home.
+Think bowls full of shells, life preservers and starfish in every nook and cranny of your home.
 To cull any over-decoration from happening, beach decor items should be interspersed with other decor items.
 An example- frame your favorite shells and make them into a statement gallery wall with art or family photos.